-Certified athletic trainers are responsible for the prevention, management, and rehabilitation of injuries in athletes and physically active populations.
-They work in such diverse areas as high schools, community colleges, universities, sports medicine clinics, corporate/industrial settings; and professional athletics.
+Certified athletic trainers are responsible for the prevention, management, and rehabilitation of athletic and physically active injuries.
+They work in such diverse areas as high schools, community colleges, universities, sports medicine clinics, corporate/industrial settings, and professional athletics.

 - Department of Athletics at San Diego State University

 - University of San Diego